-- Avoid showering/bathing for at least 30 minutes after the application of Diclofenac Sodium Topical Solution to the treated knee.
+Avoid showering/bathing for at least 30 minutes after the application of Diclofenac Sodium Topical Solution to the treated knee.

-- Wash and dry hands after use.
+Wash and dry hands after use.

-- Do not apply Diclofenac Sodium Topical Solution to open wounds.
+Do not apply Diclofenac Sodium Topical Solution to open wounds.

-- Avoid contact of Diclofenac Sodium Topical Solution with eyes and mucous membranes.
+Avoid contact of Diclofenac Sodium Topical Solution with eyes and mucous membranes.

-- Do not apply external heat and/or occlusive dressings to treated knees.
+Do not apply external heat and/or occlusive dressings to treated knees.

-- Avoid wearing clothing over the Diclofenac Sodium Topical Solutiontreated knee(s) until the treated knee is dry.
+Avoid wearing clothing over the Diclofenac Sodium Topical Solution-treated knee(s) until the treated knee is dry.

-- Protect the treated knee(s) from natural or artificial sunlight.
+Protect the treated knee(s) from sunlight.

-- Wait until the treated area is dry before applying sunscreen, insect repellant, lotion, moisturizer, cosmetics, or other topical medication to the same knee you have just treated with Diclofenac Sodium Topical Solution.
+Wait until the treated area is dry before applying sunscreen, insect repellant, lotion, moisturizer, cosmetics, or other topical medication to the same knee you have just treated with Diclofenac Sodium Topical Solution.

 Until the treated knee(s) is completely dry, avoid skin-to-skin contact between other people and the treated knee(s).

-- History of asthma, urticaria, or other allergic-type reactions after taking aspirin or other NSAIDs.
-Severe, sometimes fatal, anaphylactic reactions to NSAIDs have been reported in such patients [see Warnings and Precautions (5.7, 5.8)].
+Diclofenac Sodium Topical Solution is contraindicated in patients who have experienced asthma, urticaria, or allergic-type reactions after taking aspirin or other NSAIDs.
+Severe, rarely fatal, anaphylactic-like reactions to NSAIDs have been reported in such patients [see Warnings and Precautions (5.7, 5.10)].

-- In the setting of coronary artery bypass graft (CABG) surgery [see Warnings and Precautions (5.1)].
+Diclofenac Sodium Topical Solution is contraindicated in the setting of coronary artery bypass graft (CABG) surgery [see Warnings and Precautions (5.1)].